-- i.
-For purposes of this subsection, "publicly accessible places" means places that are open to or serve the public.
-Publicly accessible places include shopping malls, stores, restaurants, cafes, movie theaters, amusement parks, convention centers, stadiums, gymnasiums, hospitals, medical clinics or offices, transportation depots, privately-operated transit, streets, or parks. - (7) Processing the personal information of consumers to train artificial intelligence or Automated Decisionmaking Technology. - (c) Illustrative examples of when a business shall conduct a risk assessment: - (1) Business A is a rideshare provider.
-Business A seeks to use Automated Decisionmaking Technology to allocate rides and determine fares and bonuses for its drivers.
-Business A shall conduct a risk assessment because it seeks to use Automated Decision Technology in furtherance of employment or independent contracting opportunities and compensation. - (2) Business B provides a mobile dating application.
+- (c) Illustrative examples of when a business shall conduct a risk assessment: - (1) Business A is a rideshare provider.
+Business A seeks to use automated decisionmaking technology to allocate rides and determine fares and bonuses for its drivers.
+Business A shall conduct a risk assessment because it seeks to use automated decisionmaking technology for employment or independent contracting opportunities and compensation. - (2) Business B provides a mobile dating application.
 Business B seeks to disclose consumers' precise geolocation and the ethnicity and medical information the consumers provided in their dating profiles to Business B's analytics service provider.
 Business B shall conduct a risk assessment because it seeks to process sensitive personal information of consumers. - (3) Business C provides a personal-budgeting application into which consumers enter their financial information, including income.
-Business C seeks to target these consumers with behavioral advertising on different websites for payday loans.
-Business C shall conduct a risk assessment because it seeks to share personal information. - (4) Business D provides delivery services.
+Business C seeks to display advertisements to these consumers on different websites for payday loans that are based on evaluations of these consumers' personal preferences, interests, and reliability.
+Business C shall conduct a risk assessment because it seeks to profile for behavioral advertising and share personal information. - (4) Business D provides delivery services.
 Business D seeks to install video cameras inside of its vehicles to observe its drivers' behavior and performance.
-Business D shall conduct a risk assessment because it seeks to process drivers' personal information using technology to monitor employees or independent contractors. - (5) Business E is a grocery store chain.
-Business E seeks to process consumers' device MAC addresses via wi-fi tracking to observe consumers' shopping patterns within its grocery stores.
-Business E shall conduct a risk assessment because it seeks to process the personal information of consumers in publicly accessible places using technology to monitor consumers' locations and movements. - (6) Business F is a technology provider.
+Business D shall conduct a risk assessment because it seeks to profile its drivers. - (5) Business E is a grocery store chain.
+Business E seeks to process consumers' device media access control (MAC) addresses via wi-fi tracking to observe consumers' shopping patterns within its grocery stores.
+Business E shall conduct a risk assessment because it seeks to profile consumers in publicly accessible places. - (6) Business F is a technology provider.
 Business F seeks to process consumers' photographs and extract faceprints from them to train Business F's facial-recognition technology.

-Business F shall conduct a risk assessment because it seeks to process consumers' personal information to train artificial intelligence.
+Business F shall conduct a risk assessment because it seeks to process consumers' personal information to train automated decisionmaking technology or artificial intelligence that may be used for establishing individual identity on the basis of biometric information.